Moradino97/SemWebProject-Morad-BENKARAACHE-Fares-DABBEK/README.md

 You have to install appache [Click here] (https://httpd.apache.org/):

 ## IDE eclipse JEE
 You have to install an IDE to open the project (we used eclipse version JEE)

-## How run the application
+## How run our Project

--You have to clone the project from this adress "https://github.com/", you can clone it using the command line or download it directly from the website in a zib format
+- Clone the project from this adress "https://github.com/", you can clone it using the command line or download it directly from the website in a zib format
--You have to install an IDE to open the project (we used eclipse version JEE) -You have to run fuseki, you should be able to test Fuseki by running ./fuseki-server --mem /TGVStations (TGVStations is the name of the dataset)
+- You have to install an IDE to open the project (we used eclipse version JEE)
+- You have to run fuseki, you should be able to test Fuseki by running ./fuseki-server --mem /TGVStations (TGVStations is the name of the dataset) :
--You have to run fuseki inteface  http://localhost:3030/ -You have to upload into the dataset TGVStations the file (the name of the file) contains the rdf graph

-you can test the fonctionilities of the project:

-1/ see all the train stations (with the map)
--add a new train station
--select a train station
--delete a train station

--Run the project by
--You have to access to localhost:8080 to display the project
+ You will already find the .ttl files in the ```/FromCSVTORDF``` directory, Create a dataset (triplestore) called ```/TGVStations``` Use the ```/TGVStations.ttl``` file which is located in the ```/FromCSVTORDF``` folder to enter your dataset ```/TGVStations``` (upload the file)

+- Then you can launch the website with the eclipse JEE IDE and run the ```Index.java``` file (it's a servlet).
+- Afterwards, the site will launch this and I'll let you discover the the rest Enjoy :)